 Data about frequently used words and phrases, hashtags, words in bios/profiles can go directly into the interests field in tools like Facebook, Twitter, and Google.

-And when you want to get that list of brands/pages/accounts your audience already follows, SparkToro’s % of audience metric is as good as it gets.
+And when you want to get that list of brands/pages/accounts your audience already follows, SparkToro’s Affinity score is as good as it gets.

 I’ve received emails and notes from early customers telling us they’ve seen their Facebook and Google (and Twitter) ad accounts earn 2-5X the ROI just from selecting better audiences in the ad builders.
 Best of all, you don’t need a pre-existing wealth of ad data or a ton of experimental dollars to make this work.
 Even the smallest advertiser or campaign can significantly boost ROI with this information.